-The album opens to a chaotic cacophony of sounds: double basses strut their stuff, a fragile accordion flutters by, delicate piano keys and distant, distorted guitar noise fill the gaps -as a half whispered lyric is offered up.
+The album opens to a chaotic cacophony of sounds: double basses strut their stuff, fragile accordion flutters by, delicate piano keys and distant, distorted guitar noise fill the gaps as a half-whispered lyric is offered up.
 Soon, all this cements itself into a more tangible creation and ‘Revulsion In The Name of Love’ pours forth.
-It is a crowded song music wise, but this somehow reflects the bewilderment that the singer is screaming out to us.
-As soon as you have got the song pegged however, it winds back down into the meandering madness of disjointed sounds again.
-And then its gone.
+It is a crowded song music-wise, but this somehow reflects the bewilderment that the singer is screaming out to us.
+As soon as you have got the song pegged, however, it winds back down into the meandering madness of disjointed sounds again.
+And then it’s gone.
 A strange and unpredictable way to open an album (as well as a million miles away from the folksy jaunt of ‘Dublin’ that opened the aforementioned My Crucial Execution).
 It is thus replaced by the driving, warped out garage guitar of ‘Fellatio NRA,’ and we are up and running in style.
 Against this more aggressive rock sound, Marx delivers a string of soundbites that seem to be centred around some sort of gun erotica, and as it builds, its harder hitting qualities are tempered by intermittent attacks of brass, whereby a more groove orientated level is attained.

 After listening to the above two songs, one of the parallels that I have been looking for becomes obvious.
-Earlier songs by this man seem to have a lighter, dare I say, poppier quality to them – often acoustic guitar driven songs with immediate accessibility.
-Here we see a darker hand at work, maybe more world weary and reflective, the music harder hitting and slightly more rock biased.
-‘Ten Rembrandts’ for instance, takes some of the elements we have already encountered, adds a gypsy violin – courtesy of regular Marx collaborator, Kat Evans – and sends us off in a more Latino driven path.
+Earlier songs by this man seem to have a lighter, dare I say, poppier quality to them – often acoustic guitar-driven songs with immediate accessibility.
+Here we see a darker hand at work, maybe more world-weary and reflective, the music harder hitting and slightly more rock biased.
+‘Ten Rembrandts’ for instance, takes some of the elements we have already encountered, adds a gipsy violin – courtesy of regular Marx collaborator, Kat Evans – and sends us off on a more Latino driven path.
 It is not until we get to ‘White Trees,’ that we encounter the pure open romanticism that underlies many of the songs from his earlier days.
 A story of unrequited love put to a shuffling acoustic rhythm (there is even room for a short trumpet solo), the song is understated, almost minimalistic, heartfelt and simply glorious.

-Not only does Jesus Was A Socialist prove to be an album of light and shade – as the earlier, heavier, darker songs give way to lighter, more immediately accessible numbers – it is set full of honest reflections and everyday emotions that we can all relate to.
-The current music industry canon fodder darlings, may think they are relating to their public when they sing of their newly acquired, high-flying, life styles; but when David Marx sings: “Do you still love me/Like you did last Tuesday,” there is kitchen sink drama and honesty underpinning the meaning behind it, which is to say everyday people, asking those often awkward, everyday questions.
+Not only does Jesus Was A Socialist prove to be an album of light and shade – as the earlier, heavier, darker songs give way to lighter, more immediately accessible numbers – it is full of honest reflections and everyday emotions that we can all relate to.
+The current music industry canon fodder darlings may think they are relating to their public when they sing of their newly acquired, high-flying, lifestyles; but when David Marx sings: “Do you still love me/Like you did last Tuesday,” kitchen-sink drama and honesty is underpinning the meaning behind it, which is to say everyday people, asking those often awkward, everyday questions.